 The most important thing to do if your tooth breaks, you’re in pain, or you lose a crown is to stay calm and call an emergency dentist.
 The dentists at Sninski and Smith will give you instructions on what to do before arriving at the office or if you can be set up with a standard appointment.
 Just know that by seeking emergency tooth help, you are doing the right thing, and we will get you taken care of quickly so you can be free from pain and on your way.

-Contact Our Emergency Dentist Office
+Schedule An Appointment At Our Emergency Dentist Office